List of countries and territories where German is an official language

 The following is a list of the countries and territories where German is an official language (also known as the Germanosphere).
 It includes countries that have German as (one of) their nationwide official language(s), as well as dependent territories with German as a co-official language.

+All countries and territories where German has some officiality are located in Europe.

 German as an official language

 German is the official language of six countries, all of which lie in central and western Europe.
 These countries (with the addition of South Tyrol of Italy) also form the Council for German Orthography and are referred to as the German Sprachraum (German language area).
 Since 2004, Meetings of German-speaking countries have been held annually with six participants: Germany, Austria, Belgium, Liechtenstein, Luxembourg, and Switzerland:

 Subdivisions of countries

 While not official at the national level, German is a co-official language in subdivisions of the countries listed below.
 In each of these regions, German is an official language on the administrative level.